The Investor’s Guide to Successful Marketing Analytics

 If you have questions about how to invest your marketing dollars, and profitable growth or cost control is the mandate, analytics that provide a complete view across all key business drivers can eliminate the guesswork and help you reach your goals.
 After determining what marketing, sales and operations tactics are most effective, long-term MMM can guide you in optimizing a budget towards the more efficient channels, more lucrative audiences, and best messages or experiences to deliver profitable customer interaction.
 Furthermore, the analysis can be done at an extremely granular, sub-tactic level, meaning you can drill down into the exact tactic that is generating a fruitful return.

-For example, after finding out that digital publishers generate an efficient ROI for your company, you can dig deeper into the specific publisher that outperformes the others.
+For example, after finding out that digital publishers generate an efficient ROI for your company, you can dig deeper into the specific publisher that outperforms the others.
 From there you can shift budget strategically among the bucket of digital publishers and work towards an even more effective ROI.
 Enacting a fact-based optimization such as this will grow your company from both a sales and audience perspective.
 Providing this type of strategic input is unique to long-term MMM.

 On the flip side, these models can identify underperforming or even damaging strategies and programs which can often be pursued when companies focus only on short term results and top line growth.
 It is well written, for example, that over-promoting and price discounting while driving immediate sales will erode brand value and pricing power, thus reducing long-term profitability.
 Identifying the costs to cut that can actually increase short and long-term valuations should be a key focus for PE take-overs.